i9suru/Student-Management-System/README.md

 Student-Management-System-PYTHON-GUI-tkinter.-
-This repository contains Student Management System.
+.This repository contains Student Management System.

 1. It is made in PYTHON Language.
 2. This program imports tkinter and sqlite3.